 Grammar review and expansion of reading, writing, listening, and speaking skills, as well as the study of the literature, civilizations, and history of the target cultures.
 Fall.
+Prerequisite: SPA 102 or placement.

 SPA 202.
 Intermediate Spanish II.
 3.

 Grammar study and more expansion of the four language skills.
 Study of the culture and civilization of the Spanish-speaking peoples.
 Spring.